-The Company is contingently liable under terms of repurchase agreements with financial institutions providing inventory financing for independent retailers of its products.
+Repurchase Contingencies - The Company is contingently liable under terms of repurchase agreements with financial institutions providing inventory financing for independent retailers of its products.
 These arrangements, which are customary in the industry, provide for the repurchase of products sold to retailers in the event of default by the retailer.
 The risk of loss under these agreements is spread over numerous retailers.
 The price the Company is obligated to pay generally declines over the period of the agreement and is further reduced by the resale value of repurchased homes.
-The maximum amount for which the Company was contingently liable under such agreements approximated \$25,300 at March 31, 2005.
-The Company had a reserve for repurchase commitments of \$1,800 and \$2,000 at March 31, 2005 and 2004, respectively, based on prior experience and existing market conditions.
+The maximum amount for which the Company was contingently liable under such agreements approximated \$35,631 at March 31, 2006, without reduction for the resale value of the homes.
+The Company had a reserve for repurchase commitments of \$1,500 and \$1,800 at March 31, 2006 and 2005, respectively, based on prior experience and existing market conditions.
 In connection with the repurchase agreement with one financial institution, the Company has provided a guaranty in the amount of \$300 to guaranty payment should one of the Company's larger independent dealers default on certain of its obligations in the event of a repurchase by the lender.
-The potential liability related to this guaranty is included in the Company's reserve for repurchase commitments.
+The contingent liability related to this guaranty is included in the Company's reserve for repurchase commitments.
+The Company has incurred no repurchase expenses during fiscal years 2006, 2005, and 2004.

-The Company leases certain equipment and facilities under noncancelable operating leases with various renewal options.
-Rent expense was \$2,010, \$2,345 and \$2,434 for fiscal years 2005, 2004 and 2003, respectively.
-Future minimum lease payments for all noncancelable operating leases having a remaining term in excess of one year at March 31, 2005, are as follows (in thousands):
+Leases - The Company leases certain equipment and facilities under noncancelable operating leases with various renewal options.
+Rent expense was \$2,144, \$2,010 and \$2,345 for fiscal years 2006, 2005 and 2004, respectively.
+Future minimum lease payments for all noncancelable operating leases having a remaining term in excess of one year at March 31, 2006, are as follows (in thousands):